 How to Apply

 To be eligible for admission, a candidate currently must be in the 9th grade in a U.S. public school, must have completed one full year of algebra by June 2015, must be a U.S. citizen or legal resident and must have a demonstrated financial need.
-The program accepts applicants from African-American and Hispanic/Latino students from Atlanta; Baltimore; Boston; Chicago; Cleveland; Fort Worth, Texas; Lawrence, Mass.; Louisville, Ky.; Memphis, Tenn.; New York City; and Washington, D.C.
+The program accepts applications from African-American and Hispanic/Latino students from Atlanta; Baltimore; Boston; Chicago; Cleveland; Fort Worth, Texas; Lawrence, Mass.; Louisville, Ky.; Memphis, Tenn.; New York City; and Washington, D.C.
 Native-American students may apply from any geographic area of the United States.

 Download the 2015 Pre-Application Form.